pre-show Notes

-I Made an Adult: Enhanced Program Notes
+I Made an Adult: Pre-Show Notes

-For I Made an Adult, I have also provided descriptions of the images which are projected on the screen throughout the show.
+I have also provided descriptions of the images which are projected on the screen throughout the show.

 General information about the production

-As you come into the theatre the set is lit with a soft tone.
-The set is a simple one, with a rectangular kitchen table covered in a red tablecloth and with four wooden chairs, one on each side of the table.
-The table is slightly angled with the left edge of the table angled slightly towards the back of the stage and the right angled slightly towards the audience.
-(Note that when I say ‘left’ or ‘right’ I am talking as if from the audience point of view, so ‘left’ means to your left).
-There is one chair on each side of the table.
-The chair on the right and the front edges are angled slightly to face the audience.
+The chair on the right and the front edges of the table are angled slightly to face the audience.
 The other two chairs are behind the table.
 A white, folded tea towel is draped over the back of the chair that is to the right.
 To the left is a three-tiered kitchen trolley a little shorter than the table.
 It is filled with food items you would find in a kitchen—a weetbix box, containers of flour and sugar, a carton of milk, a carton of eggs, some bananas and some bread.

 Also on the table is a teacup on a saucer with a pastel floral design.